-ADVERTISEMENTS for insertion in the following Monday, at Dorset House, Stamford Street, London,
+ADVERTISEMENTS for insertion in the following Friday's issue are accepted up to First Post on Monday, at Dorset House, Stamford Street, London,

-THE CHARGE for advertisements in this section THE CHARGE for advertisements in this section is 2- per line (approx. 8 words) per insertion, minimum 2 lines 4-, or for display advertisements 30- per inch, with a minimum of one inch.
-Where the advertisement includes a Box Number there is an additional charge of 6d. for postage of replies.

-SITUATIONS WANTED.- Three insertions under this heading can be obtained for the price of two if ordered and prepaid with the first insertion.
+THE CHARGE for advertisements in this section THE CHARGE for advertisements in this section is 2 per line (approx. 8 words) per insertion, minimum 2 lines 4., or for display advertisements 30 per inch, with a minimum of one inch.
+Where the advertisement includes a Box Number there is an additional charge of od, for postage of replies.
+SITUATIONS WANTED.-Three insertions under this heading can be obtained for the price of two if ordered and prepaid with the first insertion.

-REPLIES TO advertisements published under a Box Number if not to be delivered to any particular firm or individual should be accompanied by instructions to this effect, addressed to the Manager of the ILECTRICAL REVIEW.
+REPLIES TO advertisements published under a REPLIES TO advertisements published under a Box Number if not to be delivered to any particular firm or individual should be accompanied by instructions to this effect, addressed to the Manager of the ELECTRICAL REVIEW.
 Letters of applicants in such cases cannot be returned to them.
 The name of an advertiser using a Box Number will not be disclosed.
-All replies to Box Numbers should be addressed to the Box Number in the advertisement, c/o ELECTRICAL REVIEW, Dorset House, Stanford Street, London, S.E.I.
-Cheques and Postal Orders should be made payable to ELECTRICAL REVIEW LTD. and crossed.
+All replies to Box Numbers should be addressed to the Box Number in the advertisement, c/o ELECTRICAL REVIEW, Dorset House, Stamford Street, London, S.E.I.
+Cheques and Postal Orders should be made payable to ELECTRICAL REVIEW LTD and crossed.